A CRITIQUE OF BLACK LIVES MATTER

-The first thing that they must throw overboard is the reckless rioting and their venomous vandalism, both of which are ultimately done in vain.
+The first thing that BLM must throw overboard is the reckless rioting and their venomous vandalism, both of which are ultimately done in vain.

-Extreme, anarchist hagfishes attempt to brainwash emotional and innocent activists into believing that riots are some universal solution to achieving social change.
+Extreme, anarchist hagfishes attempt to brainwash emotional and innocent activists into believing that riots are some sort of universal solution to achieving social change.

 As racial justice writer, Kai Wright, states – “though some good may follow a violent riot, such as awareness of the desperate issues which inspired it, the good comes in spite of it, and never because of it”.

 What is right to say about riots is that they are an emotionally induced response to oppression & systematic violence, rather than being the solution to severe social injustices.